garden-io/garden/docs/using-garden/config-templates.md

   servicePort: 80
 ```

-First off, notice that we have a `kind: ModuleTemplate`, which defines the template, and then a module with `type: templated` which references and uses the `ModuleTemplate` via the `template` field.
+First off, notice that we have a `kind: ConfigTemplate`, which defines the template, and then a module with `type: templated` which references and uses the `ConfigTemplate` via the `template` field.
 You can have any number of modules referencing the same template.

 The sections below describe the example in more detail.